 Executive Advisory Committee

-David Bender, Esq., is a partner in the Litigation Practice Group in the Orange County office of Haynes and Boone.
-His practice focuses on recovering his clients' losses from their insurance companies and third parties who contributed to the loss.
-David has represented policyholders in international arbitration forums as well as European organizations in U.S.-based insurance coverage disputes.
-He has also represented numerous private and public entities in coverage disputes against insurance carriers and joint powers agencies.
-David has recovered losses sustained by his clients as a result of environmental contamination, property damage and business interruption, embezzlement, employment claims, construction defect and class actions.
-His clients include hospitality companies, manufacturers, transportation companies, colleges and universities, hospitals, tax exempt entities, municipalities and special districts such as port, airport and Affordable Housing Authorities.
-David is a frequent presenter at Association of Corporate Counsel Chapters on insurance and risk management issues as well as the ACC Value Challenge.
+David Bender, Esq., is the chairman of the Center's Executive Advisory Committee and a partner in the Litigation Practice Group of Haynes and Boone, LLP.
+His practice focuses on recovering his clients' losses from their insurance companies as a result of environmental contamination, property damage and business interruption, embezzlement, employment claims, construction defect, and class actions.
+Bender has represented policyholders in international arbitration forums as well as European organizations in U.S.-based insurance coverage disputes.
+He holds Martindale-Hubbell's highest rating for professionalism and ethics and is a frequent presenter at Association of Corporate Counsel Chapters on insurance and risk management issues as well as the ACC Value Challenge.

-A longtime friend of the Center, Mr. Bender received his B.A. from the University of Notre Dame and served as a member of the Center’s Advisory Committee before becoming its chair.
+A longtime friend of the Center, Bender received his B.A. from the University of Notre Dame and served as a member of the Center's Executive Advisory Committee before becoming its chair.

 Jenifer Berrigan Besh is married to Chef John Besh.
 They have four beautiful boys together, and their eldest is a junior at Notre Dame.
 Jenifer graduated from Louisiana State University with a Bachelor of Arts and Loyola Law School in New Orleans.
 She is a recovering attorney who now stays busy taking care of her husband and sons and is very active in volunteer work.
 In addition to the Center for Ethics and Culture's Executive Advisory Committee, Jenifer also serves with the Archdiocese of New Orleans Catholic Women in Action, The Table Foundation Board, St Tammany Parish Commission of Cultural Affairs, and the St Margaret Mary School Board.
 She volunteers with the Chef John Besh Foundation, the Northshore Court Foundation, and is active in her children's schools and their parish church.
 She lives in southern Louisiana with her husband and sons.